izifizik/biocad-test/README.md

 ### GET /
 * Open a page where you can select and send a file to server
 ### GET /ws
-* The page where you can see what happen with the files
+* The handler where you can see what happen with the files (upload/delete) using websocket connection
 ### POST /upload
 * Upload file to server
 ### POST /delete